breadtubetv/breadtubetv/content/channels/inotterwords/index.md

 ---
 description: One otter sets out to convince others of his positions on ethics and politics, and perhaps be convinced of other positions himself!
 title: In Otter Words
 type: channel
-channel: inotterwords
 menu:
   main:
     parent: Channels
-videos:
+videos: null
 tags:
 - breadtube
 url: /inotterwords/